 Adventure Climbing at Buzzard Rocks

-Buzzard Rocks is one of my favorite areas.
+Buzzards is one of my favorite areas.
 It is a great way to spend a day and you get a full body workout from the approach and the climbing.
-Buzzard Rocks is mostly slab.
+Buzzards is mostly slab.
 And while the routes are bolted, I would still consider this a trad area.
 There are long run outs between bolts that should be protected with trad gear.

 You can also camp right next to Buzzard Rock!
 While hiking up, you will see multiple campsites and even some located on the ridge.
 You could wake up on top of a mountain and catch the sunrise over the world.
 Quite a beautiful sight!